jaredpalmer/formik/README.md

 ### Ways to call `Formik`

-Formik is a Higher Order Component factory or "Monad" in functional programming lingo.
-In practice, you use it exactly like React Redux's `connect` or Apollo's `graphql`.
-There are basically three ways to call Formik on your component:
+Formik is a Higher Order Component factory; you can use it exactly like React Redux's `connect` or Apollo's `graphql`.
+There are three ways to call Formik on your component:

 You can assign the HoC returned by Formik to a variable (i.e. `withFormik`) for later use.
 ```js